asifbe4/Oryx-Pro-oryp5/README.md

-  System76 Oryx Pro (oryp5) sysinfo
-  i3wm with polybar and picom configuration
+Sysinfo i3wm with polybar and picom configuration